 Currently we work with a number of partners, these includes Professional bodies, funding organisations, training providers and supplier from across the sector.
 If your organisation is interested in working with TMU please get in touch.

 My role is to provide leadership to the group, to make sure the management committee functions in accordance with the constitution while also providing support to other committee members.
-From time to time I will also be called upon to be a figurehead for the group which includes being its spokesperson.GEOFFREY HOWELL - CHAIRPERSON
+From time to time I will also be called upon to be a figurehead for the group which includes being its spokesperson.PAUL GILBERT - CHAIRPERSON

 My role as treasurer has a watchdog role over all aspects of financial management, working closely with other members of the Management Committee to safeguard the organisation’s finances. … Financial reporting.
 Banking, book keeping and record keeping.IAN LYNE - TREASURER

 My role as the equality and diversity officer is to make sure we are promoting and fostering everybody’s right to be different, about being free from discrimination, valued as an individual, and having choice and dignity with a right to your own beliefs and values.
 While creating a culture which values individual differences and variety for the benefit of society, individuals and organisations.NATALIE KENNERLY - COMMITTEE MEMBER EQUALITY & DIVERSITY OFFICER